Do you always get a warm, fuzzy feeling after your latest malware scan responds with “Scan complete. No malware found!“?

 But I’m going to share a little secret with you…

 No anti-virus program is perfect.
-They all have the potential to miss certain strains of malware, especially new ones that were released “into the wild” after the latest antivirus definitions update.
+They all have the potential to miss certain strains of malware, especially new ones that were released “into the wild” after the latest antivirus definitions update was distributed.

 Consider this: If your body is clearly exhibiting the symptoms of a dreaded disease, wouldn’t you seek a second opinion if your test results come back negative?